Find fun things to do with teens &

 Theme parks, amusement parks and family fun centers

 1.)
 The Adventuredome at Circus Circus is a can't-miss activity for families with kids who love thrill rides.
 Fully enclosed and climate-controlled, this is a very comfortable place to head, as well, on blustery winter days or scorching summer afternoons.
 This amazing indoor amusement park is as pretty as the loveliest theme park you'll find anywhere, and it's packed with as many activities as most parks twice its size.
-Teens & adults will enjoy a zippy roller coaster and other big thrill rides, while children may enjoy a nice selection of kiddie rides.
-To see our pics and review, please visit our Las Vegas Attractions for Kids page, which spotlights the Circus Circus Adventuredome in more detail.
-Or, to discover the eerie, creepy fun that teens & adults may enjoy inside the Halloween version of the Adventuredome every October, please check out our Frightdome pictures and info.
+Teens & adults will enjoy 2 zippy roller coasters and other big thrill rides, while children may enjoy a nice selection of kiddie rides.
+Here's a link to the Circus Circus Adventuredome website where you'll find current prices and all the latest news about the facility.
+Or, to discover the eerie, creepy fun that teens & adults may enjoy inside the Halloween version of the Adventuredome every October, please check out our own Frightdome pictures and info.

 2.)
 The Stratosphere Tower Rides are a must-miss attraction for the timid...but they offer brave souls a chance for one-of-a-kind thrills.
-The tower's 3 thrill rides aren't spectacular by themselves, but since you'll be riding them at a height of over 1,000 feet in the air, they induce a sense of pure panic (that tough guys try to hide beneath hard boiled expressions!)
-Non-riders may enjoy watching you from the observation deck---but don't even let your loved ones WATCH you if they have heart trouble.
-Even watching strangers on these dare-devil rides can cause them anxiety...much less their sons & daughters!
-To see our pics & read our review, please see our Stratosphere Tower Rides page.
+The tower's 3 thrill rides are scary enough as it is...but since you'll be riding them at a height of over 1,000 feet in the air, they induce a sense of pure panic!
+Non-riders may enjoy watching you from the observation deck---but don't even let your loved ones WATCH you if they are even the least bit faint of heart.
+Even watching strangers on these dare-devil rides can cause anxiety!
+(And we say this as seasoned coaster fanatics.)
+To get the latest pricing and info, here's the Stratosphere Thrill Rides page of the Stratosphere Hotel's website.

 3.)
-The Las Vegas Mini Grand Prix Family Fun Center is where you'll want to head, instead, if you wish to keep your feet firmly planted on the ground!
+The Las Vegas Mini Grand Prix Family Fun Center is where you'll want to head for thrills if you wish to keep your feet firmly planted on the ground!
 Go Karts provide the bulk of the action here...along with a giant slide, several rides, and a game arcade.
 (Note: no mini golf is available here.)
 To discover all the details you'll need for planning your outing, here's the Las Vegas Mini Gran Prix website.

 Teens and adults who are more into serious karting may wish to visit the Las Vegas location of Pole Position Raceway.
-Another good indoor karting track can be found at Fast Lap Indoor Kart Racing.
-Or, if you're over 14, have deep pockets & don't mind zipping along at 165 mph speeds, you may dare to try the Richard Petty pro racer ride-along experience at the Las Vegas Motor Speedway.
+Or, if you're over 14, have deep pockets & don't mind zipping along at 165 mph speeds, you may dare to try the Richard Petty NASCAR Driving Experience at the Las Vegas Motor Speedway.
+You can drive an actual race car...or sit in the passenger seat, if you prefer.
+You must check their website carefully before you plan your visit, because their schedule is NOT a daily one.
 (Note: ages under 18 must be accompanied by a parent or legal guardian for this activity.)

-Pizza and Games: Like many other towns, Las Vegas has its share of pizza parlours with ticket-spewing games inside.
-Here are the Chuck E Cheese and the Peter Piper Pizza websites, where you may find the location closest to your home or hotel.
+Pizza and Games: Like many other towns, Las Vegas has its share of pizza parlors with ticket-spewing games inside.
+Here are the Chuck E. Cheese and the Peter Piper Pizza websites, where you may find the location closest to your home or hotel.

 Las Vegas Miniature Golf